virtool/virtool-website/content/docs/manual/gs_installation.md

 # System Requirements {#system_requirements}

-We recommend the following minimum specifications for serving Virtool:
+We recommend the following minimum specifications for running a Virtool server:

 - Linux operating system
 - 32 GB RAM